Computer Science & Engineering 143

 The weekly assignments will generally be graded on a 20-point scale.

 Each assignment will list its due date.
 Most will be due on Fridays at .
 Each student in the class will have a total of five “free” late days (a late day is 24 hours of lateness).
 There are no partial days, so assignments are either on time, 1 day late, 2 days late, etc. Because of this generous late policy, students will not be granted extensions for assignments unless they have some highly extenuating circumstances.
 Once a student has used up all of his or her late days, each successive late day will result in a loss of 1 point.
 No assignment will be accepted more than 7 days after its due-date.
 All assignments must be submitted by of the last day of class (Friday, March 10th), whether or not a student has free late days left.

 From the class webpage you will find a link to the department policy on collaboration which will be applied in this course.
 You should familiarize yourself with this policy.

 You are to complete programming assignments individually.
 You may discuss the assignment in general terms with other students including a discussion of how to approach the problem, but the code you write must be your own.
 The intent is to allow you to get some help when you are stuck, but this help should be limited and should never involve details of how to code a solution.
 You must abide by the following:

 If you are taking the course a second time, you are allowed to submit a previous solution that you authored unless that program was involved in a case of academic misconduct.
-For any assignment where academic misconduct was involved, you have to write a new version of the program.
-We enforce this policy by running similarity-detection software over all submitted student programs, including programs from past quarters.
+For any assignment where academic misconduct was found (whether the case was settled formally or informally), you have to write a new version of the program.